Stocks Lose Some Momentum

-U.S. stocks gave up some momentum Thursday after data showed another wave of Americans applied for unemployment benefits the prior week.
+U.S. stocks slipped Thursday, paring gains from earlier in the week, after data showed another wave of Americans applied for unemployment benefits because of the coronavirus pandemic.

+Markets initially wobbled between small gains and losses, then dropped solidly into negative territory as the afternoon progressed.

-The Labor Department said Thursday that about 2.4 million Americans filed for unemployment benefits in the week ending May 16, extending a swift and severe deterioration in the labor market.
-More than 38 million Americans have filed applications since mid-March.
+Thursday's drawback came after Labor Department data showed about 2.4 million Americans filed for unemployment benefits in the week ending May 16, extending a swift and severe deterioration in the labor market.
+More than 38 million Americans have filed applications since mid-March, when the pandemic brought business and travel around the country to a standstill.

-Despite a grim economic outlook, stocks are on pace for big weekly gains, with investors citing optimism that coronavirus vaccines might be available later this year.
+Despite Thursday's decline, stocks are still on pace for big weekly gains, with investors attributing the market's broader ascent to optimism that coronavirus vaccines might be available later this year.
 The U.S. Food and Drug Administration has fast-tracked the process for experimental vaccines, and drugmaker Moderna earlier this week reported positive results from the first human study of its experimental coronavirus vaccine.

 Still, a viable product is at least months away.
 Some analysts caution that a sustained market rebound may be premature.

-Among individual stocks, Best Buy fell 5.2% after the electronics retailer reported lower first-quarter sales and earnings.
+Among individual stocks, Best Buy fell $3.56, or 4.4%, to $77.98 after the electronics retailer reported lower first-quarter sales and earnings.

 TJX, the parent for T.J.
-Maxx and Marshalls, rose 6.4% after the company said it has reopened more than 1,600 stores world-wide and that its stores could be largely reopened by the end of next month.
+Maxx and Marshalls, rose $3.45, or 6.8%, to $54.30 after the company said it has reopened more than 1,600 stores world-wide and that its stores could be largely reopened by the end of next month.

 In Europe, stocks were broadly lower, with the pan-continental Stoxx Europe 600 dropping 0.7%.